 At the heart of the understanding of life lies God, its creator.

 The R.E.
-Curriculum followed at St Edmund’s is called ‘Come and See’ which is taught in many Catholic schools across the country.
-The scheme focuses on the development of knowledge and understanding of our faith and the ability to reflect on its meaning.
-The scheme follows the Liturgical Year, so the children learn about the Church’s major feasts and celebrations, as well as the Sacraments, the Old and New Testament and the many aspects of prayer.
+Curriculum at St Edmund’s is based on the Curriculum Directory from the Bishop’s Conference of England of Wales.
+RE planning aims for the development of knowledge and understanding of our faith and the ability to reflect on its meaning.
+Our planning follows the Liturgical Year, so the children learn about the Church’s major feasts and celebrations, as well as the Sacraments, the Old and New Testament and the many aspects of prayer.

 As we live in a multicultural society we believe it is important that the children learn about and respect other beliefs.
-Throughout the school the pupils are taught about Judaism, Islam, Sikhism, Buddhism and Hinduism through multi-faith weeks in the Autumn and Summer terms.
+As the children journey through school, they will learn about Judaism, Islam, Sikhism, Buddhism and Hinduism through multi-faith weeks in the Autumn and Summer terms.